 Later, Monique went on to apprentice with a local trainer and then enter the veterinary industry as a veterinary assistant.
 Pursuing extensive continuing education in training and animal behavior, Monique began offering private consultations in the Seattle area in 1997.

 In 1999, Teaching Animals was founded.
 Monique began offering in-home consultations for pets and their owners, as well as group classes for dogs and owners at Seattle Agility Center.
 In 2001, Monique passed her national and state board exams and was licensed veterinary technician in Washington.
 Since 2001, she has been participating in veterinary behavior consultations in the hospital setting.
 In 2011, Monique was certified as a Veterinary Technician Specialist in Behavior, one of only 14 such specialists in the world.
-She is a former president of the Society of Veterinary Behavior Technicians and the current past president and Examination Committee Chair of the Academy of Veterinary Behavior Technicians, which is the governing body for VTS Certification.
+She is a former president of the Society of Veterinary Behavior Technicians and a past president and Examination Committee Chair of the Academy of Veterinary Behavior Technicians, which is the governing body for VTS Certification.

 Monique speaks extensively around the United States on topics related to behavior, humane and practical veterinary care, reducing stress and fear in the veterinary setting, safe handling of dogs and cats in the hospital, and how to make behavior a part of every veterinary practice.
 She also travels to veterinary clinics, offering in-clinic education for veterinary teams around the country.